Does your posture affect your day? Your posture health can have a huge impact on you and your business.

-Take it from me, I’ve been in PT and at a chiropractor this year after getting steroid injections from all of this!
-Sitting for long hours is not good for you and your posture plays a huge role in it!Sitting all day is does affect your posture as a blogger or small business owner. #InspireToThrive Click To Tweet
+Take it from me, I’ve been in PT and at a chiropractor last year.
+And that was after getting steroid injections from all of this!
+Sitting for long hours is not good for you.
+Your posture plays a huge role in it.Sitting all day does affect your posture as a blogger or small business owner. #InspireToThrive Click To Tweet

 Working and Staying Healthy As Posture Affects Your Day

 When it comes to our working day, this isn’t great news.
 Physical discomfort stops us from focusing properly.
 This pain affects our productivity.